eth-cscs/ContainerHackathon/LFRIC/docker/README.md

 * All libraries were dynamically linked to make sure that the `LFRic` container will use the optimized libraries of the host system: the `install_lfric_env.sh` script contains commented out instructions for a static build if required.

 * The `MPICH` version used in the current Met Office (MO) `LFRic` build system is 3.3.
-Here we used 3.1.4 for compatibility with Piz Daint libraries.
+Here we used version 3.1.4 to ensure ABI compatibility with the Cray MPI library available on Piz Daint: please have a look at [the MPICH Wiki](https://wiki.mpich.org/mpich/index.php/ABI_Compatibility_Initiative) for more information on the ABI Compatibility Initiative.

 * `HDF5`, `NetCDF`, `NetCDF-Fortran`, `NetCDF-C++` and `pFUnit` are also slighlty older than in the current MO `LFRic` build system, whereas `YAXT` is the same version.